marksmccann/boost-js-tabs/README.md

 Boost JS Tabs
 ==================================================
-A no-nonsense, style-free tabs plugin for jQuery and [Boost JS](https://github.com/marksmccann/boost-js).
+A style-free tabs plugin for jQuery and [Boost JS](https://github.com/marksmccann/boost-js).
 While other plugins style and arrange your tabs and panels for you, this plugin only handles the functionality, leaving the layout and styling up to you.

 Installation